dymaxionlabs/platform/README.md

-# Dymaxion Labs platform frontend
+# dymax-front: Dymaxion Labs platform frontend

 This is our main platform of image provisioning and analytics for users.
-It uses the Terra API for fetching user data and raster/vector layers.
+It uses the DYMAX internal API for fetching user data and raster/vector layers.

 ## Development